Gold Investment and Risk

 Inflation is a key factor that needs to be considered when evaluating the returns on any kind of investment.
 When you receive returns of 6%, the actual return you make could only be 3%, if the rate of inflation at the time is 3%.
 The rate of inflation is a moving number, just like the capital or commodity markets.
 Interestingly, gold has historically beaten the rate of inflation, providing stability to investors and preserving their wealth.

 As a UK investor, you are subject to value-added tax (VAT) and capital gains tax (CGT).
-Interestingly, gold investments are incredibly tax-efficient, depending on the type of investments you choose.
+Interestingly, gold investments (like gold coins and gold bars) are incredibly tax-efficient, depending on the type of investments you choose.
 All investment-grade gold is VAT exempt in the UK.
-At the same time, investing in bullion coins helps you avoid capital gains tax, as these coins are considered to be legal tender in the country.
+At the same time, investing in gold coins (such as gold Sovereigns and gold Britannias) helps you avoid capital gains tax, as these coins are considered to be legal tender in the country.

 Over the last few years, we have seen the decline of traditionally strong currencies like the Euro and the GBP, owing to political instability caused by events like Brexit.
 There is still plenty of uncertainty in post-Brexit UK.
 Investing in gold helps you escape from the risks of falling currencies.